 This handcrafted beauty from Yoshihiro brand is another great, all-around santoku knife.

-The blade is made with a high-carbon VG-1 steel core, sandwiched between an outer layer of softer stainless steel.
-This construction allows the blade to maintain its edge sharpness well, while the exterior is non-corrosive, durable and easy to maintain.
+The blade is made with a high-carbon VG-10 steel core, clad with a softer 16-layer damascus style steel.
+The knife looks beautiful, and its construction allows the blade to maintain its edge sharpness well, while the exterior is non-corrosive, durable and easy to maintain.
 It has an overall hardness of 60 on the Rockwell scale.

-If you don't mind paying a few extra dollars, and prefer the more premium look of this knife (the handle is beautiful), then the Yoshihiro VG-1 Santoku is great choice.
+If you don’t mind paying a few extra dollars, and prefer the more premium look of this knife (beautiful handle), then the Yoshihiro VG-10 Damascus Santoku is great choice.

 Firstly, you will not need that many knives.
 Secondly, the upfront costs is much more than buying one or two decent knives that you will actually use.
 Sometimes, you will come across some extremely cheap box knife sets (i.e. 18 knives for $200!!!).
 This may seem like a great deal, but these are always terrible knives.
 Stay away!